THRASTRO/thrastro-shaders/README.md

 is also implemented according to the mentioned Nvidia GPU Gems 2 Chapter 16.
 It renders a sphere behind a planet representing the mir and rayleigh scattering of the atmosphere above a planet's surface.
-As such this shader needs to be rendered only on the backfaces of the geometry.
+As such this shader needs to be rendered only on the back-faces of the geometry.
 Since the calculation is expensive it only calculates the effect on each vertex and interpolates from there for fragments.
 This means the geometry needs to have a lot of vertices to get good results.
 This is still a better tradeoff